Software That Tracks and Visualizes Real-Time Produce Prices

-GOAL: Create a service to track real-time USDA produce prices across the 27 major trading produce markets in the US.
-Aggregate and show data on a mobile app.
+We were brought onto the AMX team to create a service which tracks real-time USDA produce prices across the 27 major trading produce markets in the US.
+We then aggregated this data and visualized it on a mobile app.
+This project involved:

 - Analyzing and aggregating data from the USDA